magepages/mpdocs/docs/automatic-related-products/index.md

   * Replace Cross-sell Products: Auto Related Product block will replace the default Cross-sell Product Block by Magento
   * Before Cross-sell Products: Auto Related Product block displays above the Magento’s Cross-sell Product block
   * After Cross-sell Products: Auto Related Product block displays below the Magento’s Cross-sell Product block
-  * Insert Snippet: Configuration similarly to that in the Product Page
+  * Insert Snippet: Configuration simil y to that in the Product Page

-### e.
+#### e.
 A/B Testing:

 The configuration is the same with that in the Product Page.